Rabbits are cute, small, and furry, but are they rodents?

 Why?
 Because the incisors that are found in both rodents and lagomorphs are constantly growing.
 This is often the driving factor in the incessant gnawing, as mice, rabbits, rats, and hares alike have to wear down their teeth.
 If they do not, it often leads to oral health issues and, in turn, gastrointestinal issues.

 In the early 20th century, paleontologists, specifically at the Smithsonian Institute, began looking at the differences between rodents and lagomorphs.
 That is when James W. Gidley, in 1912 proposed changing their classification to that of a lagomorph.

-Confusion still exists, not only among pet parents and the general public, but among the scientific community.
+So, are rabbits rodents?
+The simple answer is that rabbits are currently not classified as rodents.
+Confusion still exists, however, not only among pet parents and the general public, but among the scientific community.
 For more than a century since the change in classification, scientists have continued to debate essentially what a rabbit is.

-For now, the general consensus is that rabbits are of the order lagomorphs, and while similar to rodents, are simultaneously wildly different.
+For now, the general consensus is that rabbits are of the order lagomorph, and while similar to rodents, are simultaneously wildly different.